Wisconsin Gluten Free Expo 2010

 thebarlogo

-Last Sunday we decided to stop by The Bar in Oshkosh to check out their gluten-free menu.
-Peg had heard about it from one of her co-workers.
+Last Sunday we decided to stop by The Bar in Oshkosh to check out their gluten-free menu. (see page 7 of their full menu to find their GF options) Peg had heard about it from one of her co-workers.

 Since they don't explain much on their website, I had several questions.
 Their GF menu talks about french fries, this concerned me.
 In most places deep fryers are also used to fry breaded/floured items.
 This process will contaminate any gluten-free food that is placed in the deep fryer.
 I was also curious about the knowledge level of the staff.